ckswilliams/modOpenREM/docs/charts.rst

 =============================================================

 .. figure:: img/ChartCTworkload.png
-   :width: 50%
+   :figwidth: 50%
    :align: right
    :alt: Pie chart of study workload per day of the week

    Figure 8: Pie chart of study workload per day of the week

 .. figure:: img/ChartCTworkload24hours.png
-   :width: 50%
+   :figwidth: 50%
    :align: right
    :alt: Pie chart of study workload per hour in a day

    Figure 9: Pie chart of study workload per hour in a day

-For example, the number of studies carried out on each day of the week.
+For example, the number of studies carried out on each day of the week (figures 8 and 9).

 Clicking on a segment takes you to a pie chart that shows the number of events per hour over that day.